fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
                 The <code>queueSpeech</code> method allows you to append the text to the end of the queue to begin speaking after the other texts in the queue have been spoken.
-This method can also be used to remove all texts from the queue by passing in the `interrupt` argument with a true value.
+Setting the `interrupt` argument to true will remove all texts from the queue before adding the text to the queue.
             </td>
         </tr>
         <tr>